rcverse/Another-Noun-Phrase-Extractor/README.md

 》***"Oh no, code again!
 I just want a quick tool, kill me already!😵"***

 No worries, ANPE provides a graphical user interface (GUI) for easier interaction with the library.
 Best part of all - it is a standalone app and requires no environment setup.
 Supports Mac and Windows.

-**Disclaimer:**
-As I do not have any knowledge of the Qt framework, this app is almost developed COMPLETELY with AI.
-Contributions are most weclomed to enhance this app.

 ![ANPE GUI Screenshot](/pics/anpe_gui_app_windows.png)